aj2109/Meal-Plan/README.md

 # Meal-Plan
-An app to create meal plans
+An app to create meal plans - this is only a current work in progress.